• Specialists in Endangered and Threatened Plants and Animals — Their Ecology and Environment

 Hold mouse over images to pause slide show.

-Robert Zappalorti, Ray Farrell, Tessa Bickhart, and Michael Torocco have all been recognized by the U.S. Fish and Wildlife Service as qualified bog turtle experts in multiple states, and they routinely perform Phase I, II, and III surveys.
+Robert Zappalorti and Ray Farrell have been recognized by the U.S. Fish and Wildlife Service as qualified bog turtle experts in multiple states, and they routinely perform Phase I, II, and III surveys.

 A brief description of HA Staff bog turtle experience is as follows: Robert Zappalorti conducted surveys and studies on bog turtles in New Jersey and North Carolina beginning in the 1973, prior to founding Herpetological Associates, Inc., in 1977.
 In 1992 he began intensive bog turtle surveys and nesting behavior/predator studies for the Pennsylvania Chapter of The Nature Conservancy (TNC).
 Ray Farrell and Robert Zappalorti conducted the 1978–1979 and 1988–1989 bog turtle survey for the New Jersey Endangered & Nongame Species Program.
 HA has assisted our clients by providing consultation to the U.S. Fish and Wildlife Service (USFWS), New Jersey Department of Environmental Protection (NJDEP), and Pennsylvania Fish and Boat Commission (PFBC) on numerous development projects.
 HA has also pioneered various turtle-trapping techniques and has provided important data and training sessions to the USFWS, NJDEP, PFBC, and various bog turtle biologists.